turingschool/backend-curriculum-site/module2/lessons/callbacks_and_refactoring.md

 * Let's convert our code into a scope.

 ## Scopes vs Class Methods

-* These look eerily similar.
-* But there are key differences.
+* These look eerily similar in usage, but there are key differences.
 * Scopes can always be chained.
 * Class methods can be chained only if they return an object that can be chained.
 * Scopes automatically work on has_many relationships.
 * You can set up a default scope.

-### Referring back to what we did
+### Recap

-You can see all the work we did at github.com/carmer/kitty_castle on 5 different branches. `git clone https://github.com/Carmer/kitty_castle.git`
+You can see all the work we did on 5 different branches.

-1. `git checkout starting_point` is our base starting point for this work
+1. branch `starting_point` is our base starting point for this work
-2. `git checkout refactor_controller` is our first iteration of refactoring the logic out of the controller
+2. branch `refactor_controller` is our first iteration of refactoring the logic out of the controller
-3. `git checkout refactor_reservation_to_poro` is our second iteration of refactoring logic our of the controller
+3. branch `refactor_reservation_to_poro` is our second iteration of refactoring logic our of the controller
-4. `git checkout scopes` has our work of putting scopes into the project
+4. branch `scopes` has our work of putting scopes into the project
-5. `git checkout class_methods` has our work of putting class_methods into the project -->
+5. branch `class_methods` has our work of putting class_methods into the project

 ## Other Resources: